marianaiam/cloudfoundry_blue_green_deploy/README.md

 1. define the blue and green instances of your application(s) in your Cloud Foundry Manifest.  (see rules in the next section)
 2. run

-    $ bundle exec rake cf:blue_green_deploy[web-app-name,blue]

-   where "web-app-name" is the "name" attribute (with a color) in your manifest.yml. specify the color that you would like to be the "live" instance on the first deployment.

-### manifest.yml

-Your Cloud Foundry manifest file must comply with the following requirements:

-1. name: two application instances are required.
-One name ending with "-green" and another ending with "-blue"
-2. host: the url.
-One ending with "-green" and the other ending with "-blue"
-3. domain: required
-4. command: Must not include a migration
-5. services: Optional, only required if there are services that need to be bound

-#### Bare Minimum Example:

-In this example:
-- Our web application is known to Cloud Foundry as "carrot-soup".
-- "carrot-soup" has a database service known as "oyster-cracker".

-    ---
-    applications:

-    - name: carrot-soup-green
-      host: la-pong-green
-      domain: cfapps.io
-      command: bundle exec rails s -p $PORT -e $RAILS_ENV
-      services:
-      - oyster-cracker

-    - name: carrot-soup-blue
-      host: la-pong-blue
-      domain: cfapps.io
-      command: bundle exec rails s -p $PORT -e $RAILS_ENV
-      services:
-      - oyster-cracker

-And perform a blue/green deploy like this:

-    $ bundle exec rake cf:blue_green_deploy[carrot-soup]

-## Usage

-1. define the blue and green instances of your application(s) in your Cloud Foundry Manifest.  (see rules in the next section)
-2. run

     $ bundle exec rake cf:blue_green_deploy[web-app-name]

-   where "web-app-name" is the "name" attribute (without a color) in your manifest.yml.
+   Where "web-app-name" is the "name" attribute in your manifest.yml.
+   The default color for first deployment is blue.
+   You may optionally specify the color that you would like to be the "live" instance on the first deployment.

 ### manifest.yml